These decorative ice cubes are so simple to make and look absolutely gorgeous. An easy drink garnish for special occasions.

 Ice sphere moulds: I purchased these from Amazon and they are super easy to use.

 Thyme flowers, or edible flowers/herbs of your choice: I used the thyme simply because I had it on hand, but feel free to get creative.
+I'll link to a list below of edible flowers.

 Tap water or purified water: it's completely up to you which water you use, but here is the lowdown.